Wodan58/Moy/doc/MOYimplJOY.md

 Implementation details
 ======================

-About the implementation: the aim is to not disturb the language.
+About the implementation: the aim is to leave the language untouched.
 That means that all tests in the test2 directory and all examples in the lib directory should behave exactly as in the reference implementation of Joy.

-What is different in this implementation is the use of vectors instead of linked lists and the absence of recursion.
+What is different in this implementation is the use of vectors instead of linked lists and the stackless recursion.
 There are exceptions: `get` and `fget` use readfactor that may call readterm, that calls readfactor.

-The big advantage of not using recursion is in the size of data structures that can be handled.
+The big advantage of stackless recursion is in the size of data structures that can be handled.
 A program that builds a list of integers looks like this:

     echo '1 100000 from-to-list.' | build/joy.exe